fluidware/fluidsurveys-docs/chapters/Invite/index.rst

 Reminders/History
 -----------------

 All emails, regardless of size, will be contained within the "Reminders/History" section, which holds all emails sent in the past or to be sent in the future.
 When an email is sent, it is scheduled to be sent within 2 minutes.
+Additionally, multiple Reminders can be sent for a survey

 .. figure:: ../../resources/invites/scheduled_invite.png
 	:scale: 70%